nestordemeure/impersonator/readme.md

 * Set things up to make it easy to install with pip or similar (if possible include dependencies)
 * Suggest for inclusion in [LangChainHub](https://github.com/hwchase17/langchain-hub)

-* add an option to ask a single question and get a long answer (with REDO)
 * add the possibility of having multiple persona interacting in a single chatb
 * Add a non-shell UI